jeremyknight-me/presentations/README.md

 # Presentations
-Code and artifacts for my presentations
+Code and artifacts for presentations given at community events such as user groups and SQL Saturday